KnowageLabs/Knowage-Documentation/functionalities-guide/data-preparation/index.rst

 .. figure:: media/image27.png

-After clicking on SAVE button you should see a confirmation:
+After clicking on SAVE button you will see a confirmation message:

 .. figure:: media/image28.png

-After that, waiting for a few moment you will be able to see your data saved on selected datasource clicking on the eye icon on the right into the data preparation section.
+After that, waiting for a few moments you will be able to see your data saved on selected datasource clicking on the eye icon on the right into the data preparation section.

 .. figure:: media/image29.png